boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 Between executions, calculations need to save their state.
 This is often implemented with global variables.

-Communication with the environment uses inputs from sensors and interrupt service routines, and outputs to actuators and asynchronous function calls.
-Often input and output data are represented as global variables.

 Dataflow between embedded calculations uses input and output ports.
 Often implementations of ports are just global variables.

+Communication with the environment uses inputs from sensors and interrupt service routines, as well as outputs to actuators and asynchronous function calls.
+Often input and output data are represented as global variables.

 Globals are so ubiquitous, that embedded developers do not even recognize when they begin to lose their ship and their mental sanity on their way into programming hell.